CSCfi/csc-user-guide/GETTING_STARTED.md

 ###### Storing your passphrase in KeePass 2

 If you don't yet have a database for KeePass, you can create one by selecting _File -> New..._ and following the instructions there.
 To add a passphrase into your database, select _Entry -> Add entry..._ and input a "Title" (no need to input anything in the "User name" field).
-The "Password" field will hold your passphrase that KeePass has automatically generated one for you.
+The "Password" field will hold your passphrase that KeePass has already automatically generated for you.

+If you wish, you can try KeePass 2's password generator&ndash;accessed by clicking the button next to the "Repeat" field and selecting _Open Password Generator..._&ndash;for more options.
+Just remember to use _at least_ 20 characters.
+The 128 bits of entropy [recommended at SSH.com](https://www.ssh.com/academy/ssh/passphrase-generator#how-complex-does-a-passphrase-need-to-be?) isn't quite reached with the default setting (20 chars of A-Z or a-z), but it will certainly be over the 80 bits of entropy they state as the minimum.
+As the point of using a password manager like KeePass 2 is _not_ having to remember anything but the master password, why not go for something like the built-in profile "Hex Key - 256-Bit"?

 ![KeePass 2 Add Entry](docs/img/windows/keepass_add_entry.png)